MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/help-topics/help-topobld/mediation-service-settings-expander.md

 ms.service: skype-for-business-server
 ms.localizationpriority: medium
 ms.assetid: 142c1acd-cdaa-4922-8379-aa1bdf56a964
-description: "For Mediation Server, you can specify to collocate by selectig the required checkbox."
+description: "For Mediation Server, you can specify to collocate by selecting the required checkbox."
 ---

 # Mediation Service Settings Expander